Butorphanol Nasal SprayPronunciation

 Urogenital: impaired urination

-The following infrequent additional adverse experiences were reported in a frequency of less than 1% of the patients studied in short-term butorphanol tartrate nasal spray trials and under circumstances where the association between these events and butorphanol administration is unknown.
+The following infrequent additional adverse experiences were reported in a frequency of less than 1% of the patients studied in short-term butorphanol tartrate nasal solution trials and under circumstances where the association between these events and butorphanol administration is unknown.
 They are being listed as alerting information for the physician.

 Body as a Whole: edema